michaellperry/parallel-topics/README.md

 ## Kafka Streams Topology

-The processor implements the following Kafka Streams topology:
+The consumer implements the following Kafka Streams topology:

 1. Consume purchase messages from the input topic (key = orderId)
 2. Remap the messages to use SKU as the key instead of orderId